Care and maintenance

 CARE OF SOAPED WOODEN FURNITURE

 Solid wood tables that have been varnished or soaped are effectively protected.
-Regular maintenance is easy to carry out and guarantees a long service life.
+Regular maintenance is easy to carry out and ensures a long service life.
 For best results, treat your new table with furniture soap before using it and repeat the treatment every four to six weeks, depending on where the furniture is placed and how it is used.
 Regular re-treatment increases the natural resistance of the wood.

 For daily care, use a clean, soft cloth that you dip in lukewarm water and wring out well.